FAQs

 When a programme ends, you can book one-off sessions further down the line, subject to my availability.
 We can also discuss retainers if this feels a more appropriate arrangement.

-Absolutely, Access to Work is an excellent way to fund specialist support.
+I also accept Access to Work payment (UK grant system).
 Contact me to agree on the specifics, as I appreciate that payment schedules with A2W can be difficult.

 While the Thrive and Shape programmes are focused on neurodivergent needs, you do not need to be neurodivergent to benefit from them.
 The content encourages wellness and reflection and, if you are a carer, partner, or parent of a neurodivergent person, these programmes can be particularly beneficial – you will not only gain greater insight into their lived experience but also learn ways to better support them day-to-day.